 The CF is independent of operational activities.
-It reports directly to the Chief Executive Officer and to the Board of Directors and has also direct access to the Audit Committee and to the Risk Management Committee, in order to escalate issues and act independently from the Management team.
+It reports directly to the Chief Executive Officer and to the Board of Directors and has also direct access to the RCC, in order to escalate issues and act independently from the Management team.